 If you’ve made that dessert, then it’s time to sit down and watch a holiday movie that will get you into the Thanksgiving spirit.

-Some top movies to watch at this time of year include
+Some Thanksgiving related movies to watch at this time of year include:

 Incorporate a Thanksgiving tradition from another culture

-- Thanksgiving is celebrated in Leiden in the Netherlands by some, as en route to the New World, the pilgrims stopped over there for some 11 years!
+Thanksgiving is celebrated in Leiden in the Netherlands by some, as en route to the New World, the pilgrims stopped there for some 11 years (so just a short visit).
 Connect with those pilgrim roots by serving up some Dutch apple pie.

-- The cornucopia (meaning horn of plenty) originates with the ancient Greeks and Romans.
+The cornucopia (meaning horn of plenty) originates with the ancient Greeks and Romans.
 In Greek mythology, it was created by Zeus to give the owner a never-ending supply of whatever they desired.
-Hook into this idea, by getting a horn shaped basket and filling it with special treats (food and otherwise) to indulge in throughout the day (In truth, it is super hard to find a horn shaped basket – you might be better with this!).
+Explore this idea by getting a horn shaped basket and filling it with special treats (food and otherwise) to indulge in throughout the day.

 Stop: Photo time